top of page

-When the stones are heated by hot spring pools underneath the ground, they emit a greater amount of FIR to help heat the body from deep within to perspire.
+When the stones are heated by hot spring pools underneath the ground, they emit a greater amount of FIR to help heat the body from deep within.

 It has the ability to make somebody feel like a new person while inducing extreme relaxation at the same time.

 Ganban-yoku in Nature